SparrowFabrications/sparrowfabrications.github.io/_site/diana-f+-filter.md

 > Excellent eBay seller doing great work making and selling filter adapters for Holga and Diana F film cameras.
 Very good communication, combined postage and rapid delivery of adapters.
 Very good experience all round and I highly recommend this seller.
 >
 > *ebay Purchaser, Nov 2023*

-### Manufacturing
-3D printed in PETG, finished and posted from the United Kingdom.
-I chose PETG as it is a strong material and the design, although it looks delicate, it is robust.

-### Questions
-If you have any questions please get in touch.